sornars/leaguetracker/README.md

 # leaguetracker

-Fantasy sports league tracker for managing entrants and payouts in a league.
+Fantasy sports league tracker for managing entrants and payouts in a league built in Django.